LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 * [Table Filter](https://docs.stiltsoft.com/tfac/cloud/how-to-use-table-filter-macro-42239756.html): There are such great things that you can do with filters and queries.
 It's sad that you have to but at least is not painful!
 - [ChildTabs](https://docs.bitvoodoo.app/navitabs-tabs-for-confluence-data-center/?utm_source=bv-app&utm_medium=Editor&utm_campaign=Navitabs%20Child%20Tabs%20Macro): For when you’ve got a bunch of subpages—this helps you keep it all organized without endless tabs.

 In the following example, the main page "Macros Example" displays two results with the <span class="highlight">ChildTabs</span> that are the pages under it.
-The context behind those pages will be explained in the Datasource Page's [example](#example-1), but for know you need two know that those are separated pages loaded simultaneously and quickly accessible through the parent page.
+The context behind those pages will be explained in the Datasource Page's [example](#example-1).
+Still, you must know that separated pages are loaded simultaneously and quickly accessible through the parent page.

-The cross reference between those is not limitated by location but just for simplicity.
+The cross-reference between those is not limited by location but just for simplicity.

 <img class="myImg" src="../images/confluence/childtabs-macro-content-side-by-side.png" alt="childtabs-macro-content-side-by-side" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">